Scott Heiferman: Meetup

 At the time of the September 11 attacks, Heiferman lived just a few miles from the Twin Towers.
 The attack caused him and his neighbors to meet each other for the first time, on the roof of his building.
 The experience made Heiferman interested in the idea of face-to-face interactions and community.
 Heiferman was influenced by the book Bowling Alone, which is about creating connections between strangers and the deterioration of community in American culture.
-He was also a fan of the band Luna and often went to their concerts alone, because he couldn't find other fans to go with.
+He was also a fan of the band Luna and often went to their concerts alone, because he could not find other fans to go with.

 These events caused Heiferman to start Meetup in 2002 with five co-founders and 10 employees.
 Around the same time, Heiferman also started a photo-sharing service called Fotolog, which he sold five years later for $90 million.
 During Howard Dean's 2004 Presidential campaign, Dean persuaded supporters to create or join local Meetup groups.
 In 2004, Meetup reached one million users and Heiferman was named "Innovator of the Year" by MIT Technology Review.
 Subsequently, then Presidential hopeful Barack Obama promised to attend any Meetup event of supporters that can get at least 100 attendees.

 In 2005, Heiferman made the unexpected decision of charging users a fee to start and run Meetup groups, rather than using an advertising-based business model.
 Afterwards, the activity on Meetup dropped 95%, but rebounded over time.
 The company made a profit for the first time in 2009.
 By 2017, Meetup had 32 million members in 182 countries.
 That same year, Facebook invested in new features in a competing service called Facebook Groups.
 In response, Heiferman developed a plan to redesign Meetup to focus more on activities than groups.
 The re-design was also based on feedback from Meetup employees.
 In late 2017, Meetup was acquired by WeWork.

 In 2018, Scott Heiferman stepped down as CEO and former Investopedia CEO David Siegel took his place.
 Heiferman became Chairman of Meetup.